Flexcar: History

 In August 2005, Revolution LLC, the holding company owned by Steve Case, founder of America Online, purchased a 60% holding interest in Flexcar.
 The company announced that this investment would lead to a rapid expansion of their operations.

-In January 2007, Flexcar notified the member base of dramatic changes in the billing structure of their hourly rental.
-Doing away with their flat fee for set hour and unlimited mileage rates, they announced the formation of a "Variable Pricing" plan, which calculated cost on peak and non-peak hours with mileage limited to 150 miles per day.
+In January 2007, Flexcar changed their billing structure of their hourly rentals.
+These changes replaced their flat fee for a variable pricing plan, which calculated cost on peak and non-peak hours with mileage limited to 150 miles per day.
 Members were notified on the organization's website and by letter that, "[v]ariable pricing provides two benefits.
 Members with flexible schedules can now save money by reserving the car during its 'off-peak' time, in this case, on the weekend.
 Because some members will shift their trips to 'off-peak' times, the car’s availability should also improve during its 'peak' times as well."

-On 30 October 2007, Flexcar executives announced a merger with car-sharing rival Zipcar.
+On October 30, 2007, Flexcar executives announced a merger with car-sharing rival Zipcar.
 The merger consolidated the operations of the two corporations.
 Executives from both companies, in the announcement of the merger, stated that the Flexcar headquarters in Seattle would be closed, possibly resulting in the loss of jobs as operations transferred to Zipcar's headquarters in Boston.

-Seattle

-Flexcar had 15,000 members in Seattle, about 2.5% of that city's population.
-It had proven popular among those who live in downtown Seattle or the nearby densely populated Capitol Hill and First Hill.